 Jira is designed specifically for agile development.
-It is perfect for planning, tracking, and reviewing individual and teamwork on a regular basis.
+It is perfect for planning, tracking, and reviewing individual and team work on a regular basis.
 It is especially useful for planning sprints, something agile development and testing processes swear by.

 Just because someone is working from home does not mean they can set their own deadlines.
 They can certainly manage their own working hours, but they would still have to attend meetings and finish work in accordance with other colleagues’ priorities.

 The more relaxed atmosphere of the home office (or, more realistically, the living room couch) needs to be managed with some measure of time management.
-One must track hours for client projects, track status updates, set recurring meetings to gather updates from teams, and so one.
+One must track hours for client projects, track status updates, set recurring meetings to gather updates from teams, and so on.

 Preferred Tool: Google Calendar

-Google Calendar provides excellent features for managing one’s own schedule, as well as for coordinating with teams, customers, individual testers to set up and manage meetings, vacation time, work sessions, etc.
+Google Calendar provides excellent features for managing one’s own schedule, as well as for coordinating with teams, customers, and individual testers to set up and manage meetings, vacation time, work sessions, etc.